tsuACM/truman_acm_website/_pages/hacktruman.markdown

 # ACM Codeathon!

-## September 23<sup>rd</sup> - October 7<sup>th</sup>
+## TBD

 ## Rules

 Welcome to the Fall 2024 Codeathon!
 Here is some important information:

+* The Codeathon has been moved.
+Please check back soon to see the updated date.

 * All skill levels and majors are welcome!
 Judging will be based on execution and creativity, not complexity.

-* The kickoff will be on September 23rd.
-Entries must be submitted by October 7th.

 * There will be free food provided at both the kickoff and the judging ceremony.